nurrony/dotfiles/nvim/README.md

 # Nur Rony's NeoVim Setup and Customization

-I now use Neovim and rather configuring it from scratch I opted into an awesome config provider called [NvChad][nvchad-link].
+I now use NeoVim with Lazy Plugin Manager with bare minimal plugins and customization.
 It is blazing fast and easily customizable.

 ## Prerequisites